acciochris/physics-notes/notes/physics.md

 W = \sigma\Delta A
 $$

-Wetting and capillary action depends on the cohesion between liquid molecules and adhesion among liquid and solid molecules.
+Wetting and capillary action depends on the cohesion between liquid molecules and the adhesion among liquid and solid molecules.

 Let $\theta$ be the contact angle, and $r$ be the radius of the tube, then